rockyhawk64/CommandPanels/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---
+**Have you checked the [wiki](https://rockyhawk99.gitbook.io/rockyhawk-wiki/commandpanels/wiki) page if your suggestion is already added?**
+Yes/No

+**Have you checked the [issue tracker](https://github.com/rockyhawk64/CommandPanels/issues?q=is%3Aissue) if your suggestion was already submitted and denied?**
+Yes/No

+**Have you asked if the feature already exists in the [Discord Server](https://discord.com/invite/eUWBWh7)?**
+Yes/No

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]